ahadas/ahadas.github.io/_drafts/2020-04-15-nightly-builds-jenkins-github.md

 # What's Next?

-With this mechanism, we can start publishing nightly builds in the hope that they will provide us will earlier feedback on the upcoming features in muCommander.
+With this mechanism, we can start publishing nightly builds in the hope that they will provide us with earlier feedback on the upcoming features in muCommander.
 The nightly builds would be found [here](https://github.com/mucommander/mucommander/releases/tag/nightly).